 #18 Florence, Italy

-Florence is considered the birth place of the Renaissance.
+Florence is considered the birth place of the Renaissance, and for this reason is why I listed it as one of the must-visit cities around the world.
 Your journey through Florence will bring you to visit some of the most historical centers of all of Italy.
 Traveling in and around Florence, will definitely uplift your spirits, giving you an authentically Italian sense.

 Enjoy a pizza at Piazza del Duomo, one of the tastiest we’ve ever had.
 Take in the beauty of the Basilica of Santa Maria del Fiore.
 Or take a tour of the Tuscan islands, just shy of two hours from Florence.
 Here, you can walk on granite island, better known as The Isle of Montecristo.
 Monks once lived there during the 5th century and now, is all but abandoned except for a special goat and the few tourists who can trek the only 3 walkable pathways.
 Whatever you do, you’ll definitely find that traveling here will satisfy all of your travel desires.